-Lead is a toxic metal and repeated exposure can cause health problems.
 The issue is that products containing lead, such as pipes, are often purposefully used in the home.
-In 1986, an amendment was passed as part of the Safe Water Drinking Act that required the use of lead-free pipes.
-If your home was built after 1986, you shouldn’t have to worry.
-However, this doesn’t mean there isn’t lead in your water supply.
-It’s still important to get your water tested by a reputable laboratory on a regular basis.
+In 1986, an amendment was passed as part of the Safe Water Drinking Act requiring the use of lead-free pipes.
+If your home was built after 1986, your pipes should be lead-free.
+However, this doesn’t mean that lead couldn't have gotten into your water supply in another way.
+It’s still important to get test your water quality on a regular basis.

-• Reverse Osmosis – These units are considered effective for removing lead from the water.
+Reverse osmosis: Systems that rely on reverse osmosis water filtration are effective for removing lead from water.

-Before you even start using filtration, you’ll want to spend some time flushing your pipes.
+Before you start using a filtration system, spend some time flushing your pipes.
 Lead can collect in your pipes in any standing water.
-By letting your tap water run for a few minutes at the beginning of each day, this can reduce the amount of lead that needs to be eliminated.
-Once you address the problem, you’ll still want to test the water on a regular schedule, just to be safe.
+Once you get a water filtration system in place, you’ll still want to test the water on a regular schedule, just to be safe.